splunk/attack_data/README.md

 1. Generate a dataset
 2. Upload dataset into same folder
-3. Make PR with dataset <name>.yml file under the corresponding MITRE ATT&CK technique folder.
+3. Make PR with name.yml file under the corresponding MITRE ATT&CK technique folder.

 Note the simplest way to generate a dataset to contribute is to launch your simulations in the attack_range, or manually attack the machines and when done dump the data using the [dump function](https://github.com/splunk/attack_range#dump-log-data-from-attack-range).